FAQs

 What exams do I need to take, and when?

-For admission to the English Education program, you should submit test scores for the ALST (Academic Language Skills Test).
 To be admitted to Student Teaching, you must submit scores for either the EAS test (Education All Students) or the ELA-CST (Content Specialty Test).Passing both exams is required for certification, but not for graduation.

 How many courses am I allowed to take per semester?

-For graduate students, we advise no more than three courses per semester.
+For graduate students, we advise no more than four courses per semester.
 Most of our courses require anywhere from 10-30 hours of fieldwork, so the time demands can be high.
 Two courses (6 credits) are the minimum required to qualify for financial aid.

 Do you offer summer courses?
 What about January intersession courses?